miracum/dqa-miracumdqa/README.md

-# docker-shiny_baser
+# Shiny DQA Tool

-- this is a basic Shiny container
+- this is the shiny DQA tool's repository

-- put your Shiny app to the folder "shiny_app"

-- add your required R packages to the Dockerfile before building the image

 - to build your image:
 ```